GoogleCloudPlatform/terraform-google-secure-cicd/README.md

 ### Service Account

-A service account with the following roles must be used to provision the resources of this module:
+A service account with the following roles must be used to provision the resources of this blueprint:

 - Project level:
   - CI/CD project